Lesson #6 - Lead Nurturing Emails [Video with transcript]

 This is just saying "Thank you for downloading," whatever that content offer may be.

-This is generally-- I like to provide people with access-- or links to my social networks - hopefully not access to my social networks - links to your Twitter, your Facebook, whatever networks you're on.
+This is generally-- I like to provide people with access-- or links to my social networks - hopefully not access to my social networks - links to your X / Twitter, your Facebook, whatever networks you're on.

 Letting them know different ways that they can engage with your brand.